-Some CBT skills focus on patterns of thinking – learning to replace an unwanted obsessional thought with a substitute or to reframe a thought through a different lens or perspective.
+Some CBT skills focus on patterns of thinking—learning to replace an unwanted obsessional thought with a substitute or to reframe a thought through a different lens or perspective.
 Other CBT skills help clients learn behaviors to confront obsessional thoughts.
-When they have the impulse to wash their hands, is there another action they can take instead to confront the thought instead of confirm it?
+When they have the impulse to wash their hands, is there another action they can take instead to confront the thought instead of confirming it?

 ERP for OCD

-In exposure with response prevention (ERP) therapy, a mental health professional supports a patient while they experience an obsessional thought or fear in real time and prevent them from engaging in a compulsive behavior.
+In exposure with response prevention (ERP) therapy, a mental health professional supports a patient while they experience an obsessional thought or fear in real-time and prevents them from engaging in compulsive behavior.
 For example, if a patient is obsessed with a fear of contamination and repeatedly washes their hands, they would be asked to enter a dirty environment and touch garbage or an unclean floor.
 The therapist would take the same action with them.
 And then the therapist would provide support and coaching to help the patient manage their anxiety and not wash their hands.
-With repeated exposures, a patient builds a body of evidence – “proof” – that, although unpleasant, having dirty hands doesn’t kill or disable you.
-Overtime the patient can refute the obsession and it loses meaning and power.
+With repeated exposures, a patient builds a body of evidence—“proof”—that, although unpleasant, having dirty hands doesn’t kill or disable you.
+Over time the patient can refute the obsession and it loses meaning and power.
 The patient also establishes a history that can be used when future obsessions emerge.

-In ERP therapy, a mental health professional supports a patient while they experience an obsessional thought or fear in real time and prevent them from engaging in a compulsive behavior.
+In ERP therapy, a mental health professional supports a patient while they experience an obsessional thought or fear in real-time and prevents them from engaging in compulsive behavior.

 Medications for OCD

 Medications are important for OCD.
-There are only two medications that have been FDA approved to treat obsessive-compulsive disorder: an SSRI called fluvoxamine and a tricyclic antidepressant called clomipramine.
+There are only two medications that have been FDA approved to treat obsessive-compulsive disorder.
 Psychiatrists do prescribe other medications for OCD, typically SSRIs and tricyclic antidepressants.
 Treatment of OCD usually requires a higher dosage of these medications than what would be prescribed for a patient with depression or other anxiety disorders.